-The Exploration Geophysics Laboratory (Room 122, Steele Building; ext 51540) provides the physical hub of the exploration geophysics program, housing honours and postgraduate students, and in-house computing facilities.
+The Exploration Geophysics Laboratory (Room 113, Steele Building) provides the physical hub of the exploration geophysics program, housing honours and postgraduate students, and in-house computing facilities.
 Advanced level courses are given in this laboratory, whilst lower level classes are given in larger departmental and central venues.

 Staff